 *Star Wars prequel spoilers ahoy*

-But yes, Padme dies in the end, crying in a hospital, leaving two children behind.
-Even if you hold to the theory, as I do, that she dies not of a magical "broken heart", but because Anakin's revival as Darth Vader broke the laws of nature and necessitated that another death occur to create balance, it's not great.
-The prequels, and especially Padme, had the potential for so much more, and that, to girls like me, is also a crime.
+But yes, Padme dies in the end, leaving two children behind.
+Even if you hold to the theory, that she dies not of a magical "broken heart", but because Anakin's revival as Darth Vader broke the laws of nature and necessitated that another death occur to create balance, it's not great.
+The prequels, and especially Padme, had the potential for so much more, and that is also a crime.

 I additionally struggle with the fact that Padme did not have use of the Force.
 She was not spiritually capable or a heroic Jedi like Leia and Rey.
 I was told, as a girl, by the men in my life, that I would never have been able to be a Jedi because Jedi have to be stoic, emotionless, not girly and romantic and full of passion like me.
 "That's why so few Jedi are women," they told me.
 "Because women are too emotional."
 This, of course, isn't just cruel, but wrong; it promotes this continued masculine=good / feminine=bad belief.
 I'd hoped Rey might prove those men wrong once and for all.
 Maybe that's why I felt disappointed.
 But of course, her story's only just beginning.
 She may not be "me" in the same way Padme was, but she could still show the world that feminine traits do not exclude you from being a hero.

-(Though, sadly, men still tell me that I only like The Avengers because the guys are hot.)
+(Though, sadly, men still like to tell me that I only like The Avengers because the guys are hot.)

 I do need to stress that there is nothing wrong with any of the heroines I've talked about; they are great, complex characters who inspire a lot of people, and they have inspired me.
 I know women like Hermione, like Katniss, like Rey and Leia.
 My three best friends, as well as my mother, are strong in these ways.
 They're dismissive of male dominance.
 They're not into romance, and they're very independent.
 They're scientists and visionaries and runners; they grew up playing cowboys instead of fairy princess; they like spy movies and science fiction, have few female friends, and don't feel drawn to chick flicks or Adele--though some of them do!
 Some of them like Taylor Swift and lipstick and Disney and Pride and Prejudice and want their own families on top of all that other stuff, and not a one of them happens to have all of the traits I just described.
 Because personality and strength and intelligence are complex things, and you can't just lump all women into one category.